 4. Stay close to safety

 There is also a risk of developing muscle cramp when swimming which can seriously impact your ability to swim.
 Cold water can also significantly affect your swimming stamina.
-Advice is generally to assume you can only swim 10% of the distance you could swim in warm water, so avoid going too far from saftey.
+Advice is generally to assume you can only swim 10% of the distance you could swim in warm water, so avoid going too far from safety.

 5. Don't get too cold